razluta/AnimationMemoryUsageInUnity/README.md

 Most of these rules apply for most projects that need to minimize memory usage for animation clips.
 For additional information and the technical explanation of these conclusions were reached, please take a look at the **Raw Data** and **Legend** sections below.

 ## Special Notes
+All the data was captured at runtime from a development build running on an iPhone 6s (released in 2015).

 ## Raw Data
+The data table below contains the raw data of memory usage, as extracted from the Unity Memory Profiler.
+All animations were applied to two game objects and captured together in a single **Memory Snapshot**.
+The three columns with numbers represent, in order (left to right):
+- the in-memory size of the rig/animation when imported as a Humanoid
+- the in-memory size of the rig/animation when imported as Generic
+- the .fbx file size on disk

 | Animation Clip Name                                                         | Humanoid In Memory Size (KB) | Generic In Memory Size (KB) | On Disk Size (KB) |
 |-----------------------------------------------------------------------------|:----------------------------:|:---------------------------:|:-----------------:|
 | PolyBod_ShOnly_Skeleton                                                     |             42.5             |             28.5            |        361        |